TURMERIC - CURCUMA LONGA - Oral

 All products

-Consult a health care practitioner/health care provider/health care professional/doctor/physician prior to use if you are pregnant or breastfeeding, have gallstones, a bile duct obstruction, stomach ulcers or excess stomach acid (ESCOP 2003; Brinker 2001; McGuffin et al. 1997).
+Ask a health care practitioner/health care provider/health care professional/doctor/physician before use if you are pregnant or breastfeeding, have gallstones, a bile duct obstruction, stomach ulcers or excess stomach acid (ESCOP 2003; Brinker 2001; McGuffin et al. 1997).

 Contraindication(s)